 This is a factor for navigating the campground and getting into and out of the site.
-But is also for being able to tuck deeper into the RV site.
+But it is also for tucking deeper into the RV site.
 Two of the biggest factors in today’s accident had to do with both of them being bigger RVs.
 However, neither RV was the biggest out there.
-I would guess that both the fifth wheel and the motorhome were about 40 ft in length.
+I would guess the fifth wheel and the motorhome were about 40 feet long each.

 Some RVs today are even bigger than that.
-We’ve seen fifth wheels up to 47 ft long, not counting the truck.
+We’ve seen fifth wheels up to 47 feet long, not counting the truck.

 The trailer length made it more difficult to complete the sharp corner and increased the tail swing (more on that below).
-The length of the parked RV meant it could not tuck deeper into the RV site, further out of harm’s way.
+The length of the parked RV made it difficult to tuck deeper into the RV site, further out of harm’s way.

 RV HACK #17: Remember that bigger isn’t always better.